Frequently Asked Questions:

 (such as whether or not disputes and litigation are involved), but the

-average probate takes anywhere from 1 - 4 months.
+average full estate administration takes from 6 - 12 months.
+However,

 Can probate be avoided?

-In many cases, yes, probate can be avoided through proper estate planning
+In many cases, yes, probate can be minimized through proper planning and

-or estate plan, but a comprehensive and well-drafted estate plan can help
+preparation.
+A comprehensive and well-drafted estate plan can help make

-make the probate process run much smoother and, in some cases, eliminate
+the probate process run much smoother and, in some cases, eliminate the

 Real Estate Law FAQ